Steven-Vasquez/ULingual/credentials/README.md

     This will give you root access to the instance instead of being just a user.

     To login and Access the Database within the instance there are two ways.
-    1.)To access the root user, type the following commands. mysql -u root -p
-    This will prompt you to enter a password, for this user its Bobby2480.
+    1.)To access the database, type the following commands. mysql -h database-1.cjhdgriivebl.us-west-1.rds.amazonaws.com -P 3306 -u admin -p This will prompt you to enter a password, for this user its password1.

     You should now be able to reach the mysql access part within the instance.
     If you run,
         show databases;

     You should be able to see the ULingualDB in the instance.

+    2.)Accessing the database via MySQL Workbench.
+    Select the Setup New Connection button.
+    For your connection method, choose Standard TCP/IP over SSH.
+    Under the Parameters tab, input the following information:
+    SSH Hostname: ec2-50-18-108-83.us-west-1.compute.amazonaws.com
+    SSH Username: ubuntu
+    SSH Password: *No password, we'll be using the private key file below.*
+    SSH Key File: <path to key.pem file in this credentials folder>
+    MySQL Hostname: database-1.cjhdgriivebl.us-west-1.rds.amazonaws.com
+    MySQL Server Port: 3306
+    Username: admin
+    Password: password1
+    Default Schema: t6db

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>